 ASIDE: You have to admit, that’s a significant disadvantage.

 While the fact that various cultures use plants may imply that there is a rich vein of as-yet-unexplored therapies potentially available to veterinary medicine, it more likely means that there is a long history of traditional use of ineffective, albeit relatively safe, locally-available therapies.
 Lots of them.
 I mean, up in British Columbia, Canada, they found that people use 19 different plants to try to control parasites in poultry, and 11 in rabbits.
-It’s not like you don’t have choices – just not necessarily good ones.
+It’s not like you don’t have choices – you just don’t have a whole lot of good ones.

 Commercially available prepared herbal dewormers generally have a combination of ineffective or unproven ingredients.
 However, if you use more than one ineffective ingredient to try to kill parasites, they don’t all suddenly become effective.
 Nonsense does not become sense as it accumulates.